T4m/FOSMessageBundle/README.md

 Features available include:

-- Support for both the Doctrine ORM *(and ODM comming soon)* for message storage
+- Support for the Doctrine ORM *(and ODM comming soon)* for message storage
 - Threaded conversations
 - Soft deletion of threads
 - Permissions for messaging